john-b-edwards/similarityTool/README.md

 **How does it work?**

-Primer on how it works is coming soon to the FG community, hopefully soon.
+Primer on how it works is coming soon to the FG community.

 **What does BB or Off mean?**